-- (i) Certain hydrophytic plants perform anaerobic respiration due to paucity of oxygen in their habitats. - (ii) Low demand of oxygen can be seen in certain hydrophytic plants. - (iii) Gaseous exchange is performed due to presence of air cavition.
+(i) Certain hydrophytic plants perform anaerobic respiration due to the paucity of oxygen in their habitats.

+(ii) Low demand for oxygen can be seen in certain hydrophytic plants.

+(iii) Gaseous exchange is performed due to the presence of air cavities.

-From the study it can be concluded that dermal tissue system of plants such as epidermis, cuticle, stomata, hairs, bulliform cells, hydathodes, etc. all act as protective tissues.
-Adaptive system of plants is ensured their own with the environmental conditions.
+From the study, it can be concluded that the dermal tissue system of plants-such as epidermis, cuticle, stomata, hairs, bulliform cells, hydathodes, etc.-all act as protective tissues.
+The adaptive system of plants is ensured by their own adaptation to the environmental conditions.

-- 1. Write notes on (a) Epidermis and (b) Cuticle - 2.
+- 1. Write notes on (a) Epidermis and (b) Cuticle. - 2.
 Draw and describe different types of stomata found in plant groups. - 3.
 Describe different types of stomatal complex in monocotyledons according to Stebbins and Khush (1961).
-Describe ontogenetic classification of stomata according to Pant (1965). - 4.
-Write down the adaptive features present in xerophytic plants. - 5.
-Write down the adaptive morphological and anatomical features in hydrophytic plants.
+Describe the ontogenetic classification of stomata according to Pant (1965). - 4.
+Write down the adaptive features present in xerophytic plants.

+5. Write down the adaptive morphological and anatomical features in hydrophytic plants.

 - 1. See article no. 4.2.1 & 4.2.2

 - 2. See article no. 4.2.4

 - 3. See article no. 4.2.5 & 4.2.6

 - 4. See article no. 4.3.2

-- 5 See article no 4 3 3
+- 5. See article no. 4.3.3